jesustorresdev/tensorflow-build-vagrant/README.md

 ## Software provisioned

 The created virtual machines must be provisioned with all the software that we need.
-For that we use [build-tensorflow.sh](build-tensorflow.sh) Bash script.
+For that we use [bootstrap.sh](bootstrap.sh) Bash script.
 It will install all dependencies and start the build process as is described by [Tensorflow documentation](https://www.tensorflow.org/versions/master/get_started/os_setup.html).

 # Copyright and license